South Country Lifeline Secures School Year, Adds Oversight

 “Any help in this desperate situation is appreciated,” Miglino said, while noting concerns about long-term debt.
 He also praised the lawmakers for calling for further scrutiny.
 “I applaud Senator Murray and Assemblyman DeStefano for calling on the district attorney’s office to criminally investigate what has gone on.”

-While the district still faces significant financial challenges, the legislation buys valuable time—keeping schools running and preventing a deeper fiscal collapse while questions about past management continue to be examined.
+While the district still faces significant financial challenges, the legislation buys valuable time—keeping schools running, stabilizing finances, and allowing students and staff to complete the academic year without disruption as deeper questions about past management continue to be examined.

 Organizations Included in this History